 Consider your experience with the builder on a personal level.
 After all, this is someone you will need to collaborate closely with on the project over a period of several months.
 How did you find the experience of obtaining a quote?
 If somebody is easy to deal with and happy to invest their time at this early stage in the proceedings, it’s a good indicator of things to come.

-If you do decide to lock them in for the job, ensure expectations are crystal clear on both sides before proceeding.
+Once you do decide to lock them in for the job, ensure expectations are crystal clear on both sides before proceeding.

 If you’re interested in learning more about how to compare building quotes or what should be included in a comprehensive quote, get in touch with the team at Adam Mason Homes today!